 Depending on the crochet blanket or blankets you are making, it may or may not call for a border.
 If the blanket doesn’t require a border, you can still add one using one of the edging techniques shown below for a cleaner look.

 Each simple crochet border tutorial below may require a certain stitch count to get the same outcome as shown, so keep this in mind when choosing a border for your afghan.
-Also, the border by be turn up differently than the tutorial if a different yarn or hook size is used.
+The border may turn out differently than the tutorial when a different yarn or crochet hook size is used.

 Yarns For Crochet Borders

-After you take a look at the list be sure to let me know which blanket border edge is your favorite.
+After you take a look at the list, please let me know which blanket border edge is your favorite.
 You can let me know in the comments or over in the Easy Crochet Facebook group.

 We are nice.
 Promise!